kennyphan02/Coding-Notes/Kotlin/Creating Android Apps.md

 	- Provides the window in which your app draws the UI
 	- Apps have multiple activities for different purposes of the App.
 - Every Kotlin program must have a main() function.
 Android apps operate differently.
 Android systems call the onCreate() method in MainActivity
-- onCreate() - creates the app's layout and makes its views available as objects
+- setContentView() - creates the app's layout and makes its views available as objects